 Final report of this project can be downloaded from the following:Final report, Small-Scale Economies project

-Overviews of the following ethnographic sub-projects are provided below:
+Overviews of the following sub-projects are provided below:

 - Traditional Ecological Knowledge & Ecoliteracy along the Hei River, Iwate

 - Urushi Lacquer Sap Collecgting and Lifeways at Joboji, Ninohe City, Iwate

 - Farmers’ Resilience in Tohoku after the Fukushima Accident

 AGROECOLOGY, SUSTAINABLE FOOD PRODUCTION AND LANDSCAPE CONSERVATION (Funded by the Sumitomo Foundation via RIHN, 2020-)- This project proposes to examine the resilience of agroecosystems at multiple spatial and temporal scales with an emphasis on macro-scale analysis (i.e., regions and the longue durée).
 The project aims to understand ecosystems based on cutting-edge theoretical discussions on the concepts of Traditional Ecological Knowledge (TEK) and landscape.
 Using the results of transdisciplinary research by social scientists and biologists, the project will present a blueprint of resilient agricultural systems for future generations.